trizen/raku-rosettacode/programming_tasks/G/Guess_the_number/With_feedback_[player].md

 ```

-You may execute this program with '<tt>perl6 program</tt>' or with '<tt>perl6 program min max</tt>'.
+You may execute this program with '`perl6 program`' or with '`perl6 program min max`'.
 Perl 6 creates a usage for us if we don't give the right parameters.
-It also parses the parameters for us and provides them via <tt>$min</tt> and <tt>$max</tt>.
+It also parses the parameters for us and provides them via `$min` and `$max`.
 We use multi-subs to provide two MAIN subroutines so the user is able to choose between min and max parameters and no parameters at all, in which case min is set to 0 and max to 100.